fbpx

 Eqi Glacier, or Eqip Sermia in Greenlandic, is one of Greenland's largest and most active calving glaciers, spanning nearly 4 km wide and towering over 200 m.
 Visitors can almost always witness calving, where pieces of ice break off the glacier's face, creating deafening bangs and giant splashes that send waves across the bay.
 The contrast between thunderous calving and the ensuing silence provides a glimpse of Greenland's dynamic icy landscape.

-Day 6 - Days 5-6 Ilulissat, Disko Bay
+Day 6 - Days 5 Disko Bay

 Sailing through the iceberg capital of the world to Disko Bay, the Ilulissat Icefjord is one of the cruise highlights.
 Given UNESCO World Heritage Site status, the Ilulissat Icefjord is a popular tourist destination, and thanks to the productive Sermeq Kujalleq glacier, thousands of gargantuan icebergs calve from the Greenland ice cap into the sea.
 The city of Ilulissat is home to many sled-dogs.

-Day 7 - Day 7 Sisimiut
+Day 8 - Day 7 Sisimut

-The northernmost city in Greenland, just above the Arctic Circle, Sisimiut remains remarkably ice free in winter and is known as an adventure sports hub all year round.
+The second largest town in Greenland, just above the Arctic Circle, Sisimiut remains remarkably ice free in winter and is known as an adventure sports hub all year round.
 Inhabited for more than 4,500 years by the Dorset, Thule and eventually the Inuit people, dog sledding remains a vital form of transportation.
 The area is home to humpback whales and Arctic foxes in their summer coat.

-Day 9 - Please note:
+Day 10 - Please note:

 Itineraries are subject to change.